bakzkndd/ed_plugins/CustomRPC/times.md

 ## Elapsing time:
 With Custom RPC, setting time to elapse is as easy as simply ticking the elapse time checkbox and the time on your RPC will elapse.

-**Note**: If you provide a time to countdown to, the countdown will override any elapsing time.
+**Note**: If you provide a time to countdown to; the countdown will override any elapsing time.
 Do not use both at the same time.

 ## Counting down time:
 Examples of parsable data: <br>